edmiidz/Conditional-IOU-token/README.md

 * The owner will periodically send tokens to new/existing recipients.
 * Any token holder may convert some or all of her tokens for ETH (without any action from smart contract owner) if the following conditions are met:
   * The owner's address exceeds the fungibility threshold plus the ETH Value of the tokens to be funged.

+**Out of scope:**
+Website or app for selling/trading/claiming token.